 Integrated Lights & Reflective Stripes

-The Rad Power Bikes’ RadWagon comes with integrated front and rear lights powered from the battery.
-The front light is continuously on when you’re riding, whereas the rear light blinks to improve visibility.
+The Rad Power Bikes’ RadWagon comes with integrated front and rear lights powered by the battery.
+The front light is continuously on when you’re riding, whereas the rear light can operate in a blinking or continuous mode to improve visibility.

-The rear light also works as a stoplight.
+The rear light also works as a brake light.
 Whenever you press the brake levers, the rear light will turn on to let car drivers and other riders behind you that you will slow down.

 In addition to these, there are also reflective stripes on the walls of the tires, so you will be easily seen from all sides at night.

 The front light is also visible from the sides, thanks to a special design, so it serves multiple purposes at night.

 The RadWagon bike rides on custom tires that are actually a result of a collaboration between Rad Power Bikes and VEE Tire Co.
 They are 22″ in diameter and 2.3″ wide, which is as wide as on many mountain bikes.
 However, these tires are not too knobby, which makes them ideal for paved surfaces.